huggingface/blog/tf-xla-generate.md

 ```

 Oh no, that's terribly slow!
 A solution to keep the different combinations of shapes in check is through padding,
 as mentioned above.
-Our tokenizer classes have a `pad_to_multiple_of` argument that can be used to achieve a balance
+The tokenizer classes have a `pad_to_multiple_of` argument that can be used to achieve a balance
 between accepting any input length and limiting tracing.

 ```python